 2025 Part D Redesign Changes

-On April 1, 2024, the Centers for Medicare & Medicaid Services (CMS) released the Final Calendar Year (CY) 2025 Part D Redesign Program Instructions, detailing CMS updates for Part D. What’s changing?
+On April 1, 2024, the Centers for Medicare & Medicaid Services (CMS) released the Final Calendar Year (CY) 2025 Part D Redesign Program Instructions, detailing CMS updates for Part D. What’s changed with Part D for 2025?

 With a simplified structure, the CMS and IRA Part D redesign program updates fall into three main categories: updated beneficiary costs, restructured phases and liability (i.e., who pays and when), and modified TrOOP categories.
-How much Medicare Part D will cost in 2025?
+Let'''s start by answering how much does Medicare Part D cost in 2025?

 Beneficiary 2025 Part D Cost Updates